 Bear Lake Campground

 Bear Lake is another scenic campsite that provides great access for anglers looking to catch some Colorado trout.
-The nearby Cuchara River is an excellent fishing hole for both casual and serious fly fishers.
-This campground also provides easy access to the 23-mile long Indian Creek Trail too, which is open to not only hikers and mountain bikers, but also ATVs and horses.
+The nearby Cuchara River is an excellent fishing hole for both casual and serious fly fishers looking to spend some time on the water.
+This campground also provides easy access to the 23-mile long Indian Creek Trail too, which is open not only to hikers and mountain bikers, but also ATVs and horses as well.

 Situated in the Sangre de Cristo Mountains, Bear Lake isn't without its scenic wonders either.
-Thick spruce forests give way to towering granite domes and lush mountain meadows, offering incredible views in nearly every direction.
+Thick spruce forests give way to towering granite domes and lush mountain meadows, offering incredible views nearly everywhere you look.

 07 of 07